 c.
 They go from strength to strength: With the blessedness expressed by plenty of water in an otherwise dry place, the pilgrim lives in strength and goes to more strength.
 The rich relationship with God is a never-ending supply of strength for the journey, even in difficult seasons.

 i.
-On a normal journey (especially a difficult one) the normal pattern is to go from strength to weakness or fatigue.
-Not so with those whose strength is in God (Psalm 84:5) – they go from strength to strength.
+On a normal journey (especially a difficult one), the usual pattern is to go from strength to weakness or fatigue.
+Not so with those whose strength is in God – they go from strength to strength.

 ii.
-“The farther they travel onward in that way, instead of being faint and weary, as travellers in such cases use to be, they grow stronger and stronger.”
+“The farther they travel onward in that way, instead of being faint and weary, as travellers in such cases [should] be, they grow stronger and stronger.”
 (Poole)

 iii.
 “They proceed from one degree of grace to another, gaining Divine virtue through all the steps of their probation.”
 (Clarke)